Skip to content

 1. Gateway API CRDs are installed in your cluster (Required CRDs: GatewayClass, Gateway, TLSRoute)

-2. A Gateway resource exists with appropriate listeners configured:
+2. A Gateway resource exists with appropriate configuration (see examples in this guide):

-• Hostname pattern matching your Tenant Control Plane hostnames
+• Hostname (or Hostname pattern) matching your Tenant Control Plane hostname

 4. Gateway controller is running (e.g., Envoy Gateway, Istio Gateway, etc.)